Adroiti/docs-for-code-review-tools/Cppcheck/selfInitialization.md

 ## Description

-Member variable `var` is initialized by itself.
+Member variable is initialized by itself.

 ## Further Reading